almazkun/effective_python/chapter_2_Lists_and_Dictionaries_item_11-20/README.md

     {'otter': 1, 'bear': 2, 'fox': 3}
     otter

-It is all good, ut if later the requirements have changes and now you need to show results in alphabetical order.
-To do so, you might use `collections.abc` built-in method:
+It is all good, but if later the requirements have changes and now you need to show results in alphabetical order.
+To do so, you might use `collections.abc` built-in method, to make your own `dict`-like class which will iterate its contents in alphabetical order:
 ```python
 from collections.abc import MutableMapping